Dorothy Riddle: Early life

 Dorothy Irene Riddle was born on January 12, 1944, in Chicago, United States.

 With the establishment of the People's Republic of China on October 1, 1949, foreigners were forced to leave the country and the family moved to India as refugees.
 The early experience of poverty and social issues in China and India came to influence much of Riddle's studies and professional career in later years.

 Education

 Riddle started school in 1950 at Woodstock School, a boarding school in Mussoorie, Uttarakhand, India, where her grandfather, Allen Parker, had been principal.
 She graduated it as the valedictorian of her class in 1960 and moved back to United States to attend college.

-Riddle studied psychology and philosophy at the University of Colorado and graduated with B.A., summa cum laude.
-She received a Ph.D. in clinical psychology, with a minor in statistics and research methodology, from Duke University in 1968 and an M.B.A. specializing in service industries from the University of Arizona in 1981.
+Riddle studied psychology and philosophy at the University of Colorado Boulder and graduated with B.A., summa cum laude.
+She received a Ph.D. in clinical psychology, with a minor in statistics and research methodology, from Duke University in 1968 and an Master of Business Administration specializing in service industries from the University of Arizona in 1981.